DmitryStrakhov/PowerSharp/README.md

 The action generates a boiler-plate code for you and sets up required between-projects dependencies if that hasn't been done already.

+Notes:
-Please note, however, that only NUnit framework is supported at the moment.
+1. Only NUnit framework is supported at the moment;

-The action is available if the test-project already has NUnit-dependency.
+2. The action is available if the test-project already has NUnit-dependency.
 You can add the dependency with 'Add favorite dependency' action by the way.

 ### 4. 'Edit' action group

-Let's consider the following use case: you have some interface in you code you need to implement.
+Let's consider the following use case: you have some interface in your code you need to implement.
 You create a class which implements the interface and ask Resharper (or Rider) to generate a boilerplate code for you.
 After this, you usually see something like this:

 ```csharp